woman alone on chair by window - loneliness at university

 4. Join a class, society or club online

 Going to a society alone in person is very daunting.
-Why not pucker up the courage by doing it online instead?
+Why not pluck up the courage to do it online instead?
 That way you can banish the fears of joining an activity ‘late’.
 Plus, if you find you’re not into it, you can excuse yourself far easier than you can in person.

 5. Get out of your bedroom